hminooei/hminooei.github.io/_posts/2020-04-14-clickbaits2.md

-# Detecting Clickbaits (1) - Universal-Sentence-Encoder Transfer Learning
+# Detecting Clickbaits (2/4) - Universal-Sentence-Encoder Transfer Learning

 ![image info](/images/p1-header.jpg "by FreePhotos.cc")

 **Problem**.
-Given a set of headlines and labels, whether that headline is a clickbait or not, you're asked to build a model to detect clickbait headlines.
+Given a set of `32000` headlines and their labels, whether that headline is a clickbait (label `1`) or not (label `0`), you're asked to build a model to detect clickbait headlines.

 **Solution**.